ghlee7411/viral-nucleotide-transformers/docs/index.md

 ## API

-The content of the `vinucmers` API.
+The content of the `vinucmer` API.

 ```{toctree}
 :maxdepth: 2